 - Missed dose: If you miss a dose, take it as soon as you think about it.
 If it is within 12 hours of your next dose, then skip the missed dose.
-Do not take 2 doses at the same time and do not double up on the next dose. - Handling: Wash your hands with soap and water, before and after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
-Take precautions to prevent others from coming in contact with your medicine or your body fluids.
-Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
-If you take a cytotoxic pill each day, follow these precautions every day. - Storage: Store capsules in the original container at room temperature.
+Do not take 2 doses at the same time and do not double up on the next dose.
+Instead, continue with your regular dosing schedule and contact your doctor. - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
+Talk to your doctor and/or your nurse about the necessary precautions to take during this time. - Storage: Store capsules in the original container at room temperature.
 Store the mixture in the refrigerator at 36°F to 46°F (2°C to 8°C) for a maximum of 24 hours.
-Throw away the mixture if not used within 24 hours of mixing. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medicine label.
-Some facilities have unused medicine take-back programs and/or other options.
+Throw away the mixture if not used within 24 hours of mixing. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medication label.
+Some facilities have unused medication take-back programs and/or other options.
 If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.